An Introduction to NISM Certifications

 NISM Certifications: Exam registration procedure & fees

-To register for any of the certification exam, you need to visit this link and create your account there.
+To register for any of the certification exams, you need to visit this link and create your account there.
 You will need to provide your photograph, scanned PAN card image & Aadhar card to complete your profile.

-Once you have made the payment, you will get the hall ticket for the exam (you need to take a printout to carry along with you to the exam centre on test date).
+Once you have made the payment, you will get the hall ticket for the exam (you need to take a printout to carry along with you to the exam center on the test date).
 You also get a soft copy of the study material (workbook).
 The soft copy is in pdf format.

 Eligibility for NISM exams